Dan’s Story

 Dan was simplistic at heart, content in the companionship of animals and nature.
 He was especially fond of fishing and had a lifelong dream of working on a commercial fishing boat.
 Then in July 2004, Dan realized his dream when he obtained a two week job as a deckhand on a tuna expedition to Oregon.
 He was only 16 years old and the job was gruelling.
 With only the Captain on board, Dan would work a demanding 18-20 hours a day on the high seas, far from home and isolated from companions.
 Little did we know then, that Dan’s passion would lead to such tragedy.

 When he returned from that trip his demeanour began to change.
 At first we dismissed the changes, attributing it to his experience on the boat and being away from his family.
 Then one day I began noticing that my spoon supply was depleted.
 I started to pay closer attention to his behaviour, looking into his eyes for any signs of distress or deceit.
-But whenever I confronted Dan with my concerns he would simply dismiss them and deny any wrongdoing
+But whenever I confronted Dan with my concerns he would simply dismiss them and deny any wrongdoing.

 It was on Mother’s Day 2005, that Dan finally confided in us.
 He cried as he told us of his secretive drug use.
 He had become addicted to crack cocaine.
 He explained that his dream job had turned into an unforgettable nightmare.
 At night on the fishing boat he would be so exhausted that he didn’t have the energy to fight off the demon Captain, the man who was SEXUALLY ABUSING him.
 The torture had gone on for the entire two weeks of employment.
 He said at one point he just wanted to jump off and swim to shore not caring how far away it was.
 He found himself reliving this horrid experience over and over again, telling no one for 10 months.
 Drugs had become his vehicle for escape and coping.
 His tremendous fear of this controlling monster led to his refusal to press charges.
 Dan wouldn’t elaborate on the abuse he suffered and refused to talk about it ever again.
 We sensed the deep fear Dan was experiencing, sensed that this evil man had threatened our son’s life if he ever he divulged the abuse.

+By this time I had become a fully-fledged codependent.
+When he thrived I thrived, when he was high on drugs, I felt a complete failure as a parent.
+Why couldn’t I, FIX HIM?
 We brought in an interventionist who not only educated us on the pitfalls of addiction – it is a disease, is progressive and can be fatal.
 The counsellor persuaded Dan to go to rehab.
 He lasted five days.
 Dan continued the downward spiral until heroin overtook him.
 After numerous promises to seek further counselling and attend narcotics anonymous meetings, Dan finally entered rehab again in March 2006.
 This time he did it.
 The entire 28 days.
 But in a final meeting with his counsellor, he adamantly stated “I’m only 19!
 I just can’t give up having a few beers and the occasional toke with my friends.”
 His counsellor and I looked at each other knowing full well that to be clean and sober meant having nothing.
 We were both worried but remained hopeful.

 The ensuing months were a roller coaster ride of high energy and optimism about his future, to the deep despair of severe depression.
 Dan would hide out in his room where I knew what he was doing but could do nothing.
 He was ‘binging’ – maintaining a constant drug induced state.
 Several days would pass when I would rarely see him.
 Then he would resurface, acting as if nothing had happened, and determined to face life full on.

 At nineteen, he was a handsome, blond, blue-eyed young man with a solid yet lean build.
 For three weeks before his death, he was a joy to be around, simply loving his new job working as a prep cook in a local restaurant.
 It was the first time in years that he was truly excited, energetic and full of chatter.
 I felt his heart surge with pride when he was recognized by his boss for his innate ability not only for his creative performance in the kitchen but also for keeping up with the hectic pace.
 We felt there was hope for him at last.
+On August 27th, 2006 I went into his room to spread the curtains to allow the sun’s rays to brighten his domain.
+I called out to him.
+Normally Dan was easy to rise but that day the air had an eerie stillness and I was answered by a disturbing silence.
+As I turned to look at Dan my heart froze.
+Panic seized my entire being as I dialed 911.
+In what seemed like an eternity I performed CPR to try to revive my precious son, and then my home was suddenly swarming with ambulance attendants, first responders and police officers.

 It took 33 days for me to receive the verbal coroner’s report.
 It took over seven months for the coroner’s written report to be delivered indicating that cocaine had stopped our son’s heart.